doc4d/docs/docs/WritePro/writeprointerface.md

 The Erase button allows you to reset the whole window and erase all interactions.
 It is equivalent to close/reopen the AI dialog box.

+##  Multi-level (hierarchical) style sheets

+// screenshot : stylesheets panel

+These interfaces manages [hierarchical list style sheets](./user-legacy/stylesheets.md#hierarchical-list-style-sheets) for documents in the 4D Write Pro area.

+To enable hierarchical list style sheets management, click the multi-level list button:

+// screenshot: multi-level list mode button in toolbar/sidebar

+When the multi-level list mode is enabled, the style sheet list displays hierarchical list style sheets and predefined templates for [multi-level lists](./user-legacy/using-a-4d-write-pro-area.md#multi-level-lists).

+// screenshot: hierarchical list style sheets panel with mode enabled

+The interface allows you to:

+- create new sub-levels,
+- increase or decrease the level of selected paragraphs,
+- modify numbering formats,
+- concatenate numbering between levels.

+// screenshot: level management and numbering buttons

+The style sheet list contains:

+- hierarchical list style sheets already defined in the document,
+- predefined hierarchical list templates.

+// screenshot: dropdown list showing document styles and predefined templates

+When multiple paragraphs are selected:

+- selecting an existing hierarchical list style sheet applies the selected style sheet to all paragraphs,
+- selecting a predefined template creates the corresponding root-level and sub-level style sheets, then applies the root-level style sheet to all selected paragraphs

+To create a new hierarchical list style sheet based on the current selection, select the paragraphs to use and click on the  button at the bottom of the panel.

+// screenshot: "New style sheet based on selection" button

+If the selected paragraph already contains list formatting, a new hierarchical list style sheet of one level is created based on the current formatting.

+If the selected paragraph already uses a hierarchical list style sheet, the complete hierarchy is duplicated, including all sub-level style sheets.

+// screenshot: resulting multi-level list in document

+For more information about hierarchical list style sheets, see [Hierarchical list style sheets](./user-legacy/stylesheets.md#hierarchical-list-style-sheets).